Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Morse--Bott--Floer theory: cascades near a Morse--Bott manifold

 Condition (3) also holds if there is a {\bf filtration} $F$ on $1$-orbits for $H$ s.t. \begin{enumerate}[(i)] \item $F$ is equal on $1$-orbits in $B_S$; \item if there exists a Floer trajectory $u$ for $H$ from $c$ to $b$ then $F(c)\geq F(b)$; \item moreover if $u$ enters $V\setminus U$ then $F(c)>F(b)$. \end{enumerate} For example, we built such a filtration in \cref{SubsectionFiltrationFunctional} for the Hamiltonian $H_{\lambda}$, which would apply to the above discussion if we let $B_S$ be the union of the $B_i$ arising with the same period value $c'(H)=p$.
 Condition (ii) holds by \cref{H_lambdaIsOneDirected}.
 When Floer trajectories exit some neighbourhood $U$ of the region where $c'(H)=p$ they will enter the region where the filtration action becomes strictly negative on Floer trajectories, thus ensuring condition (iii).
 Note that (ii) and (iii) implies condition (3).
 In our setting, where $F$ is obtained from a functional on loops whose differential is negative on Floer trajectories for $H$, it is clear that condition (3) continues to hold for small perturbations $\widetilde{H}$, by a Gromov compactness argument.
 So \eqref{Eqn Bott is perturbed} holds (and is well-defined).
 We cannot deduce \eqref{Eqn Bott is standard} in this case because in general we cannot rule out the presence of drops in $U$.
 We only know the following general result.

-\begin{prop} Assume Floer cohomology is defined using a Novikov ring such as $\k_{\geq 0}$ or $\k_E$ as in\footnote{in particular, one can then localise in $T$ after taking cohomology.
-If $T^{-1}$ is part of the Novikov ring, then it is unclear how to get a bounded filtration on generators as in the proof.} \cref{Subsection Period-filtered Floer cohomology}.
+\begin{prop} Assume Floer cohomology is defined with coefficients in a Novikov principal ideal domain $R$ which does not involve negative powers of $T$, such as $\k_{\geq 0}$ or $\k_E$ as in\footnote{in particular, one can then localise in $T$ after taking cohomology.
+If $T^{-1}$ is part of the Novikov ring, then it is unclear how to get a bounded filtration on generators as in the proof.
+We remark that $\k_{\geq 0}$ and $\k_E$ are PIDs, as they are Euclidean domains for the Euclidean function given by the smallest real power of $T$ occurring in a non-zero ``series''.} \cref{Subsection Period-filtered Floer cohomology}.
 Then there is a spectral sequence $E_r^{pq}$ converging to $BHF^*_{\mathrm{loc}}(U;H)$ such that